Saturday, October 6, 2018

 2nd Place = 30%

 3rd Place = 20%

-There is also a Youth Angler Award of $250 given each year to the contestant under 12 years old with the largest fish.
+There is also a Youth Angler Award of $100 and a fishing rod donated by Dr. Joseph Thomas given to the contestant under 15 years old with the largest fish.

 In addition, there will also be many door prices drawn and awarded automatically to contestants present at the weigh-in and a Calcutta in which anglers may also participate.